cmgorden/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 ## Linear Regression to Predict MPG
-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+#### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+The variables that provided a non-random amount of variance to the mpg values were vehicle weight (with a p-value of _____) and ground clearance.

 - vehicle weight and ground clearance provided a non-random amount of variance.
 Is the slope of the linear model considered to be zero?
 Why or why not?
 The slope of the linear model is considered not zero since R2 >0.7.